AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

       - If instructions are independent of each other
     - Barriers and fences are necessary to explicitly enforce ordering
   - [Synchronization Functions (Explicit Barriers)](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#synchronization-functions)
-    - Only possible to perform a barrier among threads in the same thread block
+    - Possible to perform a barrier among threads in the same thread block or in the same warp
     ```c++
     /// Waits until
     /// (1) all threads in the thread block have reached this point